nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Prerequisite: List all students using `list` command.
 View academic data with `toggle` command.
 First student on the list must have at least one question.

-    1. Test case: `question solve 0 i/1`
+    1. Test case: `question delete 0 i/1`
        Expected: No question deleted.
 Error details shown in status message.

-    1. Test case: `question solve 1 i/0`
+    1. Test case: `question delete 1 i/0`
        Expected: Similar to previous.

-    1. Test case: `question solve 1 i/QUESTION_INDEX`
+    1. Test case: `question delete 1 i/QUESTION_INDEX`
        Expected: Question at `QUESTION_INDEX` is removed.
 Details of deleted question included in status message.